-The AER ensures the safe, efficient, orderly, and environmentally responsible development of oil, oil sands, natural gas, and coal resources over their entire life cycle.
+The AER ensures the safe, efficient, orderly, and environmentally responsible development of oil, oil sands, natural gas, coal resources, geothermal, and brine-hosted mineral resources over their entire life cycle.
 This includes allocating and conserving water resources, managing public lands, and protecting the environment while providing economic benefits for all Albertans.

 - Find out how our organizational structure helps us carry out these functions.